-Additional tests, including genetic testing for an inherited mutation and tumor biomarker testing may help identify people who are eligible for targeted therapy, immunotherapy or clinical trials.
+Additional tests, including genetic testing for an and tumor testing may help identify people who are eligible for , or clinical trials.

 - The Healing NET Foundation is a nonprofit organization for people with neuroendocrine cancers.

-- he Neuroendocrine Cancer Awareness Network (NCAN) is a non-profit organization dedicated to raising awareness of neuroendocrine cancer, providing support for caregivers and people with NETs.
+- The Neuroendocrine Cancer Awareness Network (NCAN) is a non-profit organization dedicated to raising awareness of neuroendocrine cancer and providing support for caregivers and people with NETs.